alasdairforsythe/tokenmonster/README.md

 In regards to optimization modes, `strict` is the one to go for if your model is limited by its size or largely undertrained.
 If it's a small model that isn't particularly smart, and you want to get the most out of it, choose `strict` because it'll probably result in a smarter model given that the simpler grammar is quicker to learn (words, punctuation and modifiers are all separate tokens.)
 On the other hand, if you're training something serious with enough training data so that each token is exposed to a variety of contexts in order to learn it's more complex grammar, you probably want to go for `clean` or `balanced`.

 `strict` performs very well with longform natural text, such as novels and articles, but it's too strict for code. `consistent` will give the best balance of consistency for tokenizing code whilst keeping the grammar simple. `balanced` and `clean` are excellent at compressing code into fewer tokens, but this comes with the trade-off of more complex grammar.
-I'd therefore recommend `consistent` for most code generating models.
-That said, the complexity of the grammar is also reduced by reducing the vocabulary size, so it may be in your interest to aim for `balanced` with a fairly small vocabulary size, such as `16000`.
+That said, a smaller vocabulary implies a simpler grammar (less possible combinations), so it may be in your interest to aim for `balanced` with a fairly small vocabulary size, such as `16000`.
 All of this you can determine by playing around with [TokenMonster Tester](https://bot.co/tokenmonster/).

 ## Capcode